Harrisous/AIPI540_GroupA1/README.md

-├── README.md               <- description of project and how to set up and run it ├── requirements.txt        <- requirements file to document dependencies ├── setup.py               <- script to set up project ├── main.py                <- main script to run project
+├── README.md               <- description of project and how to set up and run it ├── requirements.txt        <- requirements file to document dependencies ├── setup.py               <- script to set up project ├── main.py                <- main script to run project UI
 ├── scripts/               <- directory for pipeline scripts │   ├── make_dataset.py    <- script to get data
 │   ├── build_features.py  <- script to generate features